Dokosoko-AI/dokosoko-docs/src/content/docs/guides/generated-sdks.md

 ---
 title: Generate SDKs from OpenAPI
-description: Decide when an SDK is useful and automate it without adding a package abstraction to DokoSoko.
+description: Decide when an SDK is useful, publish it through a native registry, and optionally catalogue exact release metadata in DokoSoko.
 ---

 You do not need an SDK package to expose an endpoint through DokoSoko.
 Publish the OpenAPI description and expose consequential operations as policy-bound tools.
 Most agent integrations can call those operations directly.